-Click here to check weather conditions in Glasgow prior to your departure.
+Click here to check weather conditions in Vilnius prior to your departure.

 Currency and credit cards

-Most large shops, stores, hotels and restaurants will accept the majority of credit and debit cards including MasterCard, Visa, American Express and Diners.
-It is also advisable to carry some cash in case of difficulty as many smaller accommodation, pubs, tearooms and small shops may not accept any form of credit or debit card.
+The currency used in Lithuania is euro (€), which is used throughout most of the EU.
+Most large shops, stores, hotels and restaurants will accept payment by credit and debit cards including MasterCard, Visa and Maestro.
+However, it is advisable to carry some cash in case of difficulty as smaller businesses, accommodations, bars, and shops may not support payment by any type of credit or debit card.

 Travel Information and Customs